 The Second Vatican Council, here.
 The First Vatican Council, coming.
 The Council of Trent, coming.

 Academic Works on Canon Law, here.
 Apparatus materials, here.
-Directory of writings, in development, here. |
+Directory of writings, developing, here. |

 Abbreviations on these pages might include: | AAS CCC CLD CLSA Comm. | Acta Apostolicae Sedis (1909 et seq.)
 Catechism of the Catholic Church (1997) Canon Law Digest (beginning 1933) Canon Law Society of America Commentary (≠ Communicationes) | DDC DMC NCE NCE(2) QLD =, ~ | Dictionnaire de Droit Canonique (1935-1965) Dictionarium Morale et Canonicum (1962-1968) New Catholic Encyclopedia (1967) New Catholic Encyclopedia, 2nd ed.
 (2003) Quinque Libri Decretalium (1234) editorial markings, disregard |